mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

-##  CQRS Using Event Driven Architecture using Spring BOOT + AxonIQ + Async JPA Persistence
+##  CQRS Using Event Driven Architecture With Spring BOOT + AxonIQ + Async JPA Persistence

 The starting point of CQRS design pattern is the notion of differentiating between READ and WRITE model.
 In the essence this design professes if the QUERY capabilities of an application is very different or complex or may be relational DB are